 Note: This is the RECOMMENDED method.
 It doesn’t need a 3rd party program or script.

-- Start an elevated or administrator Command Prompt
+- Start an elevated or admin Command Prompt.

-- Copy the following command and paste it in the Command Prompt window:
+- Copy the following command, paste it into Command Prompt, and press

 Note that you may need to use “